-Assessment of various performing and composing tasks and knowledge and understanding is carried out during each unit of work, based on the levels and expectations established as part of the National Curriculum of England.
+Assessment of various practical tasks and knowledge and understanding is carried out during each unit of work, based on the levels and expectations established as part of the National Curriculum of England..

 Every student is treated as an individual in Music lessons and teachers are made aware of individual needs through the LDD register and personal observation.
-One aspect of Music education is the importance of team-work which includes using individuals' strengths and supporting each other to develop their skills.
-Students are frequently offered opportunities to extend their learning and to challenge themselves at every opportunity so they can make the most of the learning opportunities on offer.
+One aspect of Music education is the importance of collaboration and communication which includes using individuals' strengths and supporting each other in more challenging areas.
+The curriculum is differentiated to enable all students to challenge themselves and teachers group students in a variety of ways across the year so that expertise can be shared.

-Students are given frequent opportunities to use ICT in Music lessons and will use different software to develop compositions and to record performances.
-Students often use Garageband as a user friendly resource.
+Students are given frequent opportunities to use ICT in their Music lessons, which includes Garageband and other online software to compose music.